DESIGNATED EMPHASIS IN WOMEN, GENDER AND SEXUALITY (DEWGS)

 Materials should include 4 copies of the following:

-- a one page statement of purpose which includes: your academic training in the field of Gender/Sexuality Studies, a short description of your dissertation project, and your stated interest in the DE
+- a one page statement of purpose which includes: any previous academic training in the field of Gender/Sexuality Studies, a short description of your dissertation project and/or overall research interests (be as specific as possible), and an explanation of where the DE would fit into that project

-- one letter of recommendation from your home department faculty indicating readiness to complete the DE requirements (letter can be mailed under separate cover or emailed)
+- one letter of recommendation from your home department faculty indicating readiness to complete the DE requirements (letter can be mailed under separate cover or emailed to <email@example.com>).

 - a gender/sexuality relevant writing sample (25 pages or less)